howsoai/howso-engine/CONTRIBUTING.md

 Return types of methods should be specified by comments on the assoc with the parameters.
 (This is currently in planning)

-- All parameters must have at least "type" or "ref" specified
+- All parameters must have at least "type" or "ref" specified.
-- Optionality will be automatically inferred by the default value.
-Nullable/Optional are the same here.
+- To specify a parameter is nullable, "null" should be listed as a possible type.

 ### Typing (assoc) keys and their values